KaOS-Community-Packages/KaOS-Community-Packages.github.io/README.md

 ## What is KCP-Center?

-The KCP-Center is a web site hosted on Github, it allow to explore -and in a more visually way- all the packages existing in KCP, the community repository maintained by the KaOS users.
+The KCP-Center is a web site hosted on Github, that allows us to explore - in a visually pleasing way - all the existing packages in KCP, the community repository maintained by the KaOS users.
 The packages are classified by categories in order to facilitate the search.
-You can also access the descriptive meta-data of each package and view a screenshot of the app running.
+You can also access the descriptive meta-data of each package and view a screenshot of the app.
 You can access the website at: [KaOS-Community-Packages.github.io](http://KaOS-Community-Packages.github.io)

 ### WHELP helper
-To facilitate the maintenance and the updates of KCP-Center, it has created an assistant, which is a script in python called *whelp* that allow to keep synchronized the website with the repository of the KCP's packages.
-Between the posibilities allowed by the whelp is assign a category or a screenshot to any package, besides to capture automatically its meta-data.
-The tools *git* and *whelp* combinated allow to update in an easy way any look of the website such the next example:
+To facilitate the maintenance and the updates of KCP-Center, it has created an assistant, which is a script in python called *whelp* that allows to keep the website synchronized with the repository of the KCP's packages.
+One of the possibilities allowed by whelp is to assign a category or a screenshot to any package, besides to capture its meta-data automatically.
+The tools *git* and *whelp* combinated allow to update the website in an easy way, such as in this example:

 ```
 $ git clone https://github.com/KaOS-Community-Packages/KaOS-Community-Packages.github.io.git